Pegasus

 Account settings

-Here you can change your password, enable two-factor authentication, etc.
+You can change your password, enable two-factor authentication, or recover your account in case you forget your password.

 App settings